Nafplio The Peloponnese, Greece Travel Guide

 Casual attire is acceptable.
 Certain settings have specific dress expectations.

-Avoid certain discussions unless invited.
+Avoid certain discussions unless you are invited.

 Consider learning basic Greek phrases for smoother interactions.
 Familiarity with local customs fosters cultural connection.